laravel/homestead/readme.md

 ### Post-provision shell script

-The `/src/stubs/after.sh` has been modified to switch environment to PHP 5.5.
+The `/src/stubs/after.sh` has been modified to switch environment to PHP 5.6.
 This file is copied to `~/.homestead/` when you run `bash init.sh` and executes when you `vagrant up --provision`.

 ---

 #### *ShineOn* Changes in `after.sh`:

-* Switch environment from PHP 7.0 to PHP 5.5 (when production has been updated, we can switch this back)
+* Switch environment from PHP 7.0 to PHP 5.6 (when production has been updated, we can switch this back)
 * ~~Load balancer setup similar to production~~
 * ~~Https setup similar to production~~
+* Memcached setup
 * Dump autoload file for composer
 * Run migrations
 * NPM install